“The Friday TV Report” 24 from Sally Ember, Ed.D., and her mom

 Saving Hope— CANCELLED/ENDED;

-We didn’t like or keep watching these, anyway:
+We didn’t like or tried but did not keep watching these, anyway:

 No Tomorrow —CANCELLED;

 A few others we liked are showing as TBD for their the 2017-2018 season.
 I no longer have my reviews, here, if they showed up as cancelled, but stay tuned.

 The networks did this awful ploy of pitting one show against another for which one gets to remain on the schedule.
 I suppose they’re hoping to get viewers to write/email/text/tweet about their favorites; nothing about quality, of course.
 Sigh.